joelbarton-io/LS170/0_study_guide/http_request_response.md

 - "Hyper-**_text_** transfer protocol": a HTTP request/response exchange cycle involves the sending and receiving of text between a client and a server

+- all an http request/response is a string of text formatted in a specific way
 - protocol which governs the exchange of data on the Web (a service accessible via the internet)

 - the client is always the party which initiates a request (restaurant server/customer analogy)